tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 ### A Pattern

-There is a powerful linguistic pattern that can be derived from these scriptural
+There is a powerful pattern that can be derived from these scriptural examples:
-examples:

 > [Statement of uncertainty] but [statement of conviction]